Matric Rewrite Centres | Everything You Need to Know

 Each year, thousands of grade 12 students in South Africa appear for the matric exams, which will help define their future educational path.
-Sometimes, students are unsatisfied with their scores and want to reattempt the matric to improve their scores.
-This is called a matric rewrite and is available to students who are under 21 years of age.
+Once the results are declared, many students fail or remain dissatisfied with their scores despite passing and want to retake the matric to improve them.
+This is called a matric rewrite exam and is available only to students who are under 21 years of age.

 What is a Matric Rewrite Centre?